• Skip to main content

 And no, I'm not talking about shopping online.

 Today I invite you to prolong the spirit of Thanksgiving, put off holiday shopping (yes, even online holiday shopping) for another day and spend some extra time with your family.
 If you just want to cozy up and watch an old movie and snack on popcorn, great.
-If you need a few extra ideas, feel free to snag one off my list.
+If you need a few extra ideas, feel free to snag one off this list

 And yes, all of these ideas are free or inexpensive!